 - Induction into the U.S. Armed Forces (attach a copy of your military orders)

 It is important for students to understand that it is the student’s responsibility to prove that the final course grade is improper based on one of the criteria listed above.

 This grade appeal procedure applies only when a student initiates a grade appeal and not when the instructor decides to change a grade on his or her own initiative.

 This procedure does not cover instances where students have been assigned grades based on academic dishonesty or academic misconduct.
 Also excluded from this procedure are grade appeals alleging discrimination, harassment or retaliation in violation of TMCC's Sexual Harassment Policy, which shall be referred to the appropriate office at TMCC.

-The grade appeal procedure strives to resolve a disagreement between student and instructor concerning the assignment of a grade in a collegial manner.
-The intent is to provide a mechanism for the informal discussion of differences of opinion, and for the formal adjudication by faculty only when necessary.
+The grade appeal procedure strives to resolve a disagreement between student and instructor concerning the assignment of a grade in a collegial manner, or to clearly define the student's personal hardship.
+The intent is to provide a mechanism for the informal discussion of differences of opinion, or the hardship case, and for the formal adjudication by faculty only when necessary.